n8jhj/SoonQ/README.md

 ## Running the examples

 Example files are included in the examples directory.
-Clone SoonQ in your desired location...
+Clone SoonQ in your desired location.

 `C:\desired\location>git clone https://github.com/n8jhj/SoonQ.git`

-...and then navigate into the `SoonQ` directory and install it.
-Be careful to include the dot!
+Optionally create a virtual environment within this directory.
+Then navigate into the `SoonQ` directory and install it, being careful to include the dot.

 `pip install .`

-Now run the same command a couple times in a terminal to enqueue two `TimerTask`s:
+Now run the same command a couple times in a terminal to enqueue two `TimerTask`s (the source code is in the examples directory):

-    C:\...\SoonQ>soonq enq TimerTask
+    C:\...\SoonQ>soonq enq TimerTask 3 3
     Queued task: 913d56e9-a609-4b84-b937-479a94716527

-    C:\...\SoonQ>soonq enq TimerTask
+    C:\...\SoonQ>soonq enq TimerTask 3 3
     Queued task: da952424-98d9-42e1-8851-91a30924b94b

     C:\...\SoonQ>